OfficeDev/office-js-docs-pr/docs/excel/co-authoring-in-excel-add-ins.md

 ## Avoiding table row coauthoring conflicts

 It is a known issue that calls to the [`TableRowCollection.add`](/javascript/api/excel/excel.tablerowcollection#add-index--values-) API can cause coauthoring conflicts.
-We do not recommend using that API if you anticipate your add-in will be run while other users are editing the add-in's workbook.
+We do not recommend using that API if you anticipate your add-in will be run while other users are editing the add-in's workbook (specifically, if they are editing the table or any range under the table).
 The following guidance should help you avoid issues with the `TableRowCollection.add` method (and avoid triggering the yellow bar Excel shows that asks users to refresh):

 1. Use [`Range.values`](/javascript/api/excel/excel.range#values) instead of [`TableRowCollection.add`](/javascript/api/excel/excel.tablerowcollection#add-index--values-).
 Setting the `Range` values directly below the table automatically expands the table.
 Otherwise, adding table rows through the `Table` APIs results in merge conflicts for coauth users.
 1. There should be no [data validation rules](https://support.microsoft.com/office/apply-data-validation-to-cells-29fecbcc-d1b9-42c1-9d76-eff3ce5f7249) applied to cells below the table, unless the data validation is applied to the entire column.